 Can I choose my team, the company or type of project?

 No, students are allocated to teams and companies with specific projects.
 However, students are given the opportunity to advise their areas of interest which we endeavour to consider when allocating teams.
 Students would not be allocated to a project where they did not have the technical skills required.
 Most projects are multi-disciplinary.

 IN COUNTRY ACCOMMODATION

 I have family that live in the GBP city.
 Can I stay with them during the GBP or do I have to stay at the organised accommodation?

 Students must stay at the organised accommodation due to the intensive nature of the subject and because a lot of the teamwork happens during the evening and late into the night.

 Can I pay an additional cost and have my own single room?

 No, package costs have been worked out based on twin share rooms with accommodation secured up to six months in advance.
 Single rooms are not practical for the remaining students who may not wish to pay extra for a single room, nor can the availability of additional rooms be guaranteed.

-I have a friend of different gender, can we request to share a room?
+I have a friend of a different gender also participating in the GBP, can we request to share a room?